Articles

 Webflow may not be the best fit for:

-• Web applications requiring complex backend logic, user accounts, or database operations
+• Complex SaaS or product applications requiring advanced backend logic, custom permissions, or deep database operations

-• Projects requiring complete code control or specific server environments
+• Projects requiring full backend control or specific server environments

-Yes, Webflow remains an excellent platform in 2025—for the right projects.
+Yes, Webflow remains an excellent platform in 2026—for the right projects.

 For a comprehensive technical comparison between Webflow and alternatives like WordPress and Framer, including performance benchmarks, feature breakdowns, and detailed pricing analysis, check out our in-depth platform comparison.